Virginia City, Montana: Preservation

-In the 1940s, Charles and Sue Bovey began buying the town, putting much needed maintenance into failing structures.
+Virginia City's population dwindled starting in the 1880s as the easily-extracted placer gold played out and miners moved away.
+Federal monetary policy in the 1930s reduced the gold content of the U.S. dollar, making gold relatively more valuable, which led to some gold mining revival across the west.
+However, in 1942, the National War Labor Board's Limitation Order 209 made nearly all gold mining in the United States illegal, practically shuttering the gold mining industry in the United States.
+By the mid- to late-1940s, the town's gold rush-era buildings were being abandoned or dismantled for their lumber.
+Charles and Sue Bovey began buying the town, putting much needed maintenance into failing structures.
 The ghost town of Virginia City began to be restored for tourism in the 1950s.
 The Boveys operated the town as an open-air museum complete with artifacts and living history enactments.
 Of the nearly 300 structures in town, almost half were built before 1900.
 Buildings in their original condition with Old West period displays and information plaques stand next to presently active restaurants, gift shops, and other businesses.
 The town received National Historic Landmark status in 1962, and many of its buildings have been added to the National Register of Historic Places.

 The National Park Service (NPS) considered adding the town to its system, conducting studies in 1937, 1980 and 1995.
 In the end, the state of Montana bought most of the historic buildings after the legislature authorized the purchase of the Bovey properties.
-Today, the Historic District of Virginia City and Nevada City is operated by the Montana Heritage Commission with financial and technical assistance from the NPS.
+Today, the Historic District of Virginia City and Nevada City is operated by the Montana Heritage Commission, with financial and technical assistance from the NPS.
 The commission operates gold panning, the Nevada City Music Hall and Museum, and the Alder Gulch Railroad.